karkman/MMB-114_Genomics/Exercises/05-Genome-annotation.md

 Take a look inside the output folder using **ls**.
 Or the `Explorer`.
 To understand what are these files that Bakta has created, take a look [here](https://github.com/oschwengers/bakta#output).

 Now take a look at the `MMB114.txt` file using **less**.
 How many protein-coding genes (a.k.a coding sequences, CDSs) were found?
 And how many rRNA genes/fragments?
+Look for the 16S rRNA gene from the annotations.
+Can you locate it from the assembly?
+We will need this information later today.

-## Extracting KEGG asnnotations from Bakta output
+## Extracting KEGG annotations from Bakta output

 Bakta also gives the KEGG IDs for different metabolic enzymes in our genome.
 To reconstruct metabolic pathways based on these annotations, we need to extract them from one the annotation files.